telerik-boneyard/Platform-Knowledge-Base/troubleshooting/http-calls-web-service-not-working-on-device-after-deployment.md

 ## Error Message

-The web service returns error code `404 Not Found`.
+The web service is returning error code `404 Not Found`.

 ## Cause